lupus-magnus/lupus-magnus/README.md

 ## I'm a Nuclear Reactor Physics Researcher and Developer.

-- 💻 I'm currently working on [my first mobile application](), using React Native and Expo.
+- 💻 I'm currently working on [my first mobile application](https://github.com/lupus-magnus/informed), using React Native and Expo.
 - 📅 2021 Goals:
     - [x] Get a job in web development
     - [x] Create my first mobile application
+    - [x] Get experience with TypeScript development
+    - [x] Master React JS
+    - [ ] Become a master at backend development.
     - [ ] Colaborate with open-source projects.
-    - [ ] Become a master in both mobile applications and backend development.
-- 🤝 I'm looking to colaborate with other devs.
+- 🤝 I'm looking forward to colaborate with other devs in side projects.
 - 🤪 Fun fact: Lupus Magnus comes from "magna lupus dei", which I thought meant "The Great Wolf God" when I was younger.

 <br>